top of page

 Parkes Culross Trophy

-Initially called the Culross Cup, it was donated in 1918 and was competed for on Labour Day.
+Initially called the Culross Cup, it was competed for on Labour Day.
 It was retired in 1943 and not played for during the war in 1944.
 A number of the earlier trophies were retained by the players who won them three times.
 The current Parkes Culross Trophy was donated in 1946 by Ewart Everson .
 Both James S. Parkes and Charles Culross were founding members of the Dunany Country Club.

 Since 1980 the tournament has been played on the Sunday before Labour Day.
 It is now played on the Saturday of Prize Giving as part of the closing.
 The first winner in 1946 was Margie Mussels.